simon1uo/vue-dndnr/docs/api/use-drag.md

 # useDrag

 The `useDrag` hook provides drag functionality for elements using the HTML5 Drag and Drop API.
 It allows you to make any element draggable with customizable drag preview, constraints, and effects.
-The hook uses an optimized data transfer mechanism that works reliably across different browsers and components.
+The hook now uses a simple, type-safe ID-based mechanism for drag data transfer, requiring only `dragId`, `index`, and (optionally) `type`.

 ## Demo